top of page

 Laptop 20th Giveaway

-The energy was amazing and families were eager to get their children the technology which they deserve.
-Ms. Grant's team of PSP members and allies were there for support, help, and logistics.
+The energy at the event was incredible, and families were enthusiastic about providing their children with the technology they deserve.
+Ms. Grant's team of PSPNYINC members and allies was present to offer support, assistance, and logistical help.
 This is what community looks like!
-More photos are below.
+More photos are included below.

 JUNETEENTH 2023